Shefain/Daily-Hustle-Solutions/Remove_Falsy_Value_From_array/explain.md

-## Understanding Falsy Value Removal in JavaScript Arrays
+## Remove Falsy Value From An Array

 **Problem:** Your data array contains a mix of valid information (like fruit names) and unwanted falsy values (e.g., `NaN`, `null`, `undefined`).
 This hinders further analysis.